-Dr. Chirag Shah is an assistant professor in the School of Communication & Information (SC&I) at Rutgers University.
+Dr. Chirag Shah is an associate professor in the Information School at University of Washington.
 His research interests include studies of interactive information retrieval/seeking, especially in the context of online social networks and collaborations, contextual information mining, and applications of social media services for exploring critical socio-political issues.
 He is also interested in various theoretical and practical aspects of information as a dynamic construct, and online information propagation.

 Dongho Choi is a PhD student in the School of Communication & Information (SC&I) at Rutgers University.
 His research interests include studyng and understanding human information behavior through different types of sensors in everyday lives, such as wearable devices and mobile phones, regarding personal, social, cognitive contexts.
 He is also interested in social interaction within social media and/or social network regarding individual and collaborative behavioral changes.